chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

 ## Caveats

+### Rendering some annotations requires access to the Internet

+For annotations such as "sticky notes", the PDF rendering engine needs to download some SVG icons from the Internet.

 ### Rendering some PDFs requires access to the Internet

 Rendering of legacy PDF with non-latin characters requires cmaps.